Be more. Do more.

 Why Westmead Catholic Community?

-Sacred Heart Parish Westmead and local Catholic schools are growing to meet the needs of the growing Westmead community.
+Sacred Heart Parish Westmead and local Catholic schools are growing to meet the needs of the expanding Westmead community.
 The Westmead Catholic Community project is a strong response to these needs, building on the strengths of the Parish and each school by providing new facilities at a central location in Darcy Road to support the local community through faith, learning and outreach.
 This will include new Parish and community services and additional enrolment opportunities through major investment in our outstanding Westmead Catholic schools.

 What is the planning process?
 Why isn’t Council the authority?